Territorial disputes of the People's Republic of China: Myanmar

-The boundary area between China and Burma (Myanmar) is inhabited by non-Han and non-Bamar peoples, and has been traditionally kept as a buffer region between the various Chinese and Burmese empires.
+The boundary area between China and Burma (Myanmar) is inhabited by non-Han and non-Burmese peoples, and has been traditionally kept as a buffer region between the various Chinese and Burmese empires.
 During the 19th century the British, based in India, began occupying Myanmar (then referred to as Burma), gradually incorporating it into British India.
 Their advance close to lands traditionally claimed by China pushed the two sides into negotiating a boundary treaty in 1894, which covered the southern half of the boundary as far north as the vicinity of Myitkyina, exclusive of the Wa States.
 Sections of this border were demarcated and marked on the ground from 1897 to 1900.
 In 1941 a border running through the Wa States area was agreed upon following on-the-ground surveys conducted in the 1930s, though no agreement on the northern stretch was reached, with China claiming much of what is now northern Myanmar.
 Meanwhile, Burma was separated from India and became a separate colony in 1937, gaining full independence in 1948.

 During the Second World War the Burma Road was constructed across the border as an Allied supply line to Chinese forces fighting Japan.
 Additionally in 1941, following Japan's invasion of Burma, parts of Burma were ceded to Siam as the Saharat Thai Doem territory, thereby giving China a common border with Thailand, however these areas were returned to Burma in 1946 following Japan's defeat.

 Discussions between Burma and China over the border began in 1954, with China keen to control the area more effectively as it was being used as a base by Kuomintang troops.
 On 28 January 1960 a treaty was signed which delimited most of the border, which was later completed with a full delimitation treaty signed on 1 October 1960, with both sides ceding small areas along the border.
 The two sides then demarcated the border on the ground in the following year.

 Since then relations between the two states have remained largely cordial, though the border region has at times been volatile owing to the ongoing insurgencies in Myanmar's Kachin and Shan states.
-In recent years several towns along the border, such as Mong La, Ruili and Muse, have become centres of gambling, prostitution and drug smuggling.
+In recent years several towns along the border, such as Mong La, Ruili and Muse, have become centers of gambling, prostitution and drug smuggling.

 Nepal

-Several treaties were negotiated between Nepal and Tibet (Qing China) in the 18th and 19th centuries, however these treaties are often vague or contradictory.
-After the founding of the People's Republic of China in 1949, Chinese government and Nepal government signed three border agreements signed in 1960, 1961, and 1963.
+Several treaties were negotiated between Nepal and Tibet (Qing China) in the 18th and 19th centuries, however they were often vague or contradictory.
+After the founding of the People's Republic of China in 1949, the Chinese and Nepalese governments signed three border agreements in 1960, 1961 and 1963.
 A Joint Commission was created to define and demarcate the border.

-Nepali opposition claim Nepal and China has an ongoing border dispute over the territory along the Himalayan border.
-However, both China and Nepal deny the accusation.
+Nepali opposition claims Nepal and China have an ongoing border dispute over the territory along the Himalayan border.
+However, both of the current governments of China and Nepal deny the accusation.